 When Kenya achieved independence in 1963, and since then Kenya coffee has improved year over year with some of the best crops within the specialty coffee industry that consistently earn awards all throughout the world and for good reason.

 Because of Kenya’s ideal growing conditions, coffee is now one of Kenya’s most important and lucrative exports other than flowers and tea.
 Kenya Coffee AA is carefully processed to ensure the highest quality product.

-The skin of the coffee cherry is first peeled off, after which the remaining beans are left to soak in a tank.
-Known as wet-processing, leaving the beans to soak in a fermentation tank allows the beans' own enzymes to loosen the residue that remain on their surface.
-This loosened residue forms a thin, parchment-like layer when the beans are dried in the sun, and can be removed with no trouble at all with a mechanical huller.
+The coffee cherry skin is first peeled off, after which the remaining beans are left to soak in a tank.
+Known as wet-processing, the beans are left to soak in a fermentation tank allowing their own enzymes to loosen the residue that remains on their surface.
+This loosened residue forms a thin, parchment-like layer when the beans are dried in the sun and can be easily removed using a mechanical huller.

 Beans are graded based on their size following the milling process, and then the meticulous roasting process finalizes and ensures excellence in the actual coffee beans.
 As more coffee drinkers worldwide develop the refined tastes and sensibilities of connoisseurs, it's only to be expected that more of them will seek out and purchase Kenya AA coffee.